saimahithareddy21/zomato-landing-page/README.md

-# created a README.md file
+# This is a zomato-landing-page-clone